The Duke of Cambridge and his Tart, Afternoon Tea and the Sinking Feeling

 2 os chopped glace cherries

-2 tablespoons rum or brandy
+2 egg yolks 2 tablespoons rum or brandy

 grated lemon rind